 The term "empirically supported intervention" is also used in the social work literature.
 However, empirically supported interventions utilize even more rigid criteria than evidence-based practice.

 For example, an evidence-based practitioner can use literature on systematic reviews to understand the effectiveness of an intervention or treatment, but in order for an intervention to be considered empirically supported, it must be based on evaluation of randomized clinical trial study data by at least two independent investigators [16].
 Unlike psychology, social work does not tend to use descriptors such as strong, modest, or controversial to differentiate the evidence [56].
 The empirically supported interventions paradigm has been advocated by the National Association of Social Workers, the National Association of Public Child Welfare Administrators, the National Institutes of Health, the Joint Commission, and the Council on Accreditation [16].
 However, empirically supported interventions are still not well-distinguished in the literature [56].
 Other terms are used, including research-supported, empirically supported, evidence-driven, or evidence-guided.
 However, the emergence of these new terminologies has introduced more confusion [51].
+Further, some consider manualized and other standardized interventions to be examples of evidence-based practice, but standardization does not necessary equate with evidence-based practice [80].

-As of 2020, the profession of social work has not reached a consensus on evidence-based practice.
+As of 2023, the profession of social work has not reached a consensus on evidence-based practice.
 In a national study involving 973 social work faculty members, there was a lack of agreement regarding the definition and necessary components of evidence-based practice.
 Even though a large majority (90%) believed that experimental studies with random assignments and control groups were necessary for evidence-based practice, 40% also indicated that studies that were not experiments and did not involve a control group could be sufficient for evidence-based practice [17].
 Regardless of the terms used, when social workers rely on knowledge based on scientific evidence, common practice wisdom may be defied.
-Gilgun asserts that [18]:

-When social workers are steeped in relevant research, we then have to hold this knowledge lightly and be willing to modify our knowledge in response to clients.
-If we do this, then we will base practice on evidence from two directions-from what clients communicate to us in subtle and forthright ways and from what we know from multiple other sources.
+Gilgun asserts that [18]: When social workers are steeped in relevant research, we then have to hold this knowledge lightly and be willing to modify our knowledge in response to clients.
+If we do this, then we will base practice on evidence from two directions - from what clients communicate to us in subtle and forthright ways and from what we know from multiple other sources.